November 3, 2018

 When you smile, it’s pretty obvious that the first thing people see are your front teeth.
 If they look good, it makes your entire smile look good.

-If they don’t…well, then unfortunately your entire smile just won’t help you project the best version of yourself to the world.
+If they don’t and you’re constantly saying, “I need to fix my teeth”…well, then unfortunately your entire smile just won’t help you project the best version of yourself to the world.

-At Shining Smiles Family Dentistry, patients often ask us what the best treatment is for a front tooth (or teeth) that are cracked, chipped, broken or misshapen.
+At Shining Smiles Family Dentistry in Marietta, patients often ask us what the best treatment is to fix/repair a cracked, chipped, or broken front tooth.

-In the spirit of “giving the people what they want,” we wanted to address this common concern, and give you our recommendation for how to fix your front teeth that are cracked or broken.
+In the spirit of “giving the people what they want,” we wanted to address this common concern, and give you our recommendations for how to repair and fix your cracked, broken or chipped front teeth.

 First and foremost how big is the problem?